Mental anguish is also known as emotional distress, or emotional trauma. Think of emotional distress as anxiety and depression.

 In Florida, something is considered an impact if a force or substance, no matter how large or small, visible or invisible, even if the effects are not immediately “deleterious”, touch or enter a claimant’s body.
 Zell v.
 Meek, 665 So.
 2d 1048 – Fla: Supreme Court 1995.

-If You Suffer an Impact, You Can Get $ for Emotional Distress Stemming from the Accident
+If You Suffer an Impact, You Can Get Compensation for Emotional Distress Stemming from the Accident

 If you suffer an impact, Florida courts permit recovery for emotional distress stemming from the incident during which the impact occurred, and not merely the impact itself.

-Florida Motor Vehicle Accidents; Tort exemption; Limit on Right to Get $ for Mental Anguish
+Florida Motor Vehicle Accidents; Tort exemption (Limit on Right to Get a Payout for Mental Anguish)

 Just because someone’s negligence in a Florida motor vehicle accident caused your mental anguish does not mean that you automatically recover damages for mental anguish.